erika9133/openWithTerminal/README.md

 ## Installation

-Download, place folder when you like, and run.
+[Download](https://drive.google.com/drive/folders/1vf_C6PndrPF0NcKcvoDA3Ob8UkpoG74Q?usp=sharing), place folder when you like, and run.
 They will auto-generate config.json so you can close and edit as you need it for the next start.
+If you prefer you can donwload source and build in visual studio (Newtonsoft.Json nuget is required).

 If you want map .exe to your keyboard you can download an external keyboard utility.

 ## Config explanation